rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 #### Check if Address in Group

-This action checks to see if an IP, CIDR, or domain is in an Address Group.
+This action checks to see if an IP address, CIDR IP address, or domain is in an Address Group.

 ##### Input